filleben/F1Dictionary/README.md

 ### Issues Found During Testing

-- It was possible to add term and definitions into the database without providing all the required data, this was fixed by adding "required" to the revlavent form elements.
+- It was possible to add term and definitions into the database without providing all the required data, this was fixed by adding "required" to the relevant form elements.
 - Long usernames would not render correctly on the mobile navbar, this was fixed by adding "display: block" to the .welcome-message-mbl class.

 <span id="deployment"></span>